 For a better idea of the pay rate you can expect as an apprentice electrician, take a look at our salary guide.

-It is wise to make sure you are well-suited for this career before investing years of your life.
+It’s wise to make sure you are well-suited for this career before you invest years of your life to learning the trade.

-Check out our job description of a licensed electrician as you look further into the time commitment of an apprenticeship.
+Read the job description of a licensed electrician as you look further into the time commitment of an IBEW apprenticeship.

-My own electrician apprenticeship journey was quite an experience and it's where I really learned this trade.
+My own electrician apprentice journey was quite an experience and how I really learned the electrical trade.

 What is the IBEW?

 The International Brotherhood of Electrical Workers (IBEW) is a labor union that represents about 750,000 workers in the electrical industry.
 If you want to get a quick picture of this organization, visit their page on Wikipedia.

 First things first.
 Before you consider joining the IBEW electrician apprenticeship, make sure you meet the general requirements.

 - Applicant must be 17 years old, but 18 years old at the time of selection and indenture.